 Next purchase: The Real McCoy’s leather motorcycle jacket with fur collar and D pocket as worn by 1970s punk rockers.

-Style icon/inspiration: no one person, just elements from many stylish peoples over the eras, in particular, the 1950s and 1960s rockers.
+Style inspiration: Elements from many stylish people over the eras, in particular, the 1950s and 1960s rockers.
 Japanese magazine Clutch has a nice mix of clothes for the motorcycle and hotrod scenes while Vice, architect and design in general and Lewis Leathers—the world’s oldest motorcycle apparel brand—all provide varying inspiration.

 Today’s ride: 1971 Triumph Bonneville T120R 650cc